unoplatform/uno.extensions/doc/GettingStarted.md

 ---
 # How-To: Creating an application with Uno.Extensions

-This tutorial will walk through how to create an Uno application with the `dotnet new` tool, which is already configured to use the Uno Extensions.
+This tutorial will walk through how to create an Uno application with the `dotnet new` tool, which is already configured to use the Uno.Extensions.

 ## Step-by-steps

 ### 1. Installing extension templates

-The `dotnet` templates included in the `Uno.Extensions.Templates` package are used to easily create new projects that already reference the Uno.Extensions.
+The `dotnet` templates included in the `Uno.Templates` package are used to easily create new projects that already reference the Uno.Extensions.

 * Open a command prompt and run the following

-    `dotnet new install Uno.Extensions.Templates`
+    `dotnet new install Uno.Templates`

-* Navigate to the desired projects directory, and use the `unoapp-extensions` template to generate the starter solution discussed above
+* Navigate to the desired projects directory, and use the `unoapp` template to generate the starter solution discussed above

-    `dotnet new unoapp-extensions -o MyProjectName`
+    `dotnet new unoapp -o MyProjectName`

     The argument specified after the `-o` flag (i.e. MyProjectName) will act as the name for both a containing directory and the generated solution.